AAKASHDEEP786/ci-node-app/README.md

-This is a simple nodejs app
+This is a simple nodejs app for beginners